U.S. Relations With the Philippines

-The U.S. Government’s goal in the Philippines is to help the country become a stable and prosperous nation.
+The U.S. government’s goal in the Philippines is to partner with the country to become a stable and prosperous nation.
 The 2011 Partnership for Growth Statement of Principles reinforced a shared interest in promoting inclusive and sustainable economic growth in the Philippines.
 U.S. assistance to the Philippines fosters broad-based economic growth; improves the health and education of Filipinos; promotes peace and security; advances democratic values, good governance, and human rights; and strengthens regional and global partnerships.
 Department of State, Department of Defense, and the U.S. Agency for International Development (USAID) programs in conflict-affected areas of Mindanao aim to strengthen the foundation for peace and stability in the area.
 U.S. assistance, including from the Millennium Challenge Corporation, seeks to intensify cooperation through a whole-of-government approach, using a wide range of assistance and other foreign policy tools.
 The United States has had a Peace Corps program in the Philippines for over 50 years.

 Bilateral Economic Relations

 The United States and the Philippines have a strong trade and investment relationship, with over $25 billion in goods and services traded.
 The United States is one of the largest foreign investors in the Philippines, and is the Philippines’ third-largest trading partner.
 The Philippines has been among the largest beneficiaries of the Generalized System of Preferences program for developing countries, which provides preferential duty-free access to the U.S. market.